Rajneesh486Git/SlackUptimeMonitor/README.md

 #### Where you want to receive your Notifications ?

-you can get it using list_channels and channel_info or click on the channel name
+you can get it using list_channels and channels_info or Click on the channel name

 click on add app or integration and you can view it's id in the webpage redirection (you have to be fast because it redirects it to another page)